 Staying at: Applecross Campsite - what a classically simple name!
 This simple and spacious site will allow you to take out the awning, and enjoy the final of many North Coast 500 campsites.
 Perhaps even pick up some supplies for s’mores and set up a campfire!

 Applecross - Inverness

 Begin the drive back to Inverness, but to delay the end of your holiday you can make one special stop along the way!
-Explore the Attadale Gardens, where you can stretch your sore limbs with a stroll around their stunning gardens - £8 adult entry.
+Explore the Attadale Gardens, where you can stretch your sore limbs with a stroll around their stunning gardens.
 The viewpoint will allow you to see more of this stunning region, and spot some traditional cattle!
 Their tearoom is delightful, and if you’re feeling like a cheeky treat to mourn the end of NC 500, go for the cheesecake with strawberries!
-Once you reach Inverness, the fantasy of the Scottish Route 66 is over, it is time to return to your ordinary life - until your next campervan hire in Scotland!
+Once you reach Inverness, the fantasy of the Scottish Route 66 is over, and it is time to return to your ordinary life — until your next campervan hire in Scotland!

-The 16 day long North Coast 500 route, beginning and ending in Inverness.
+The 16-day-long North Coast 500 route, begins and ends in Inverness.
 Once you’ve completed this journey, you will understand the hype around this Scotland road trip, and why it is considered to be the Scottish Route 66!
 It is a journey of ups and downs, a lot of wet weather, and endless adventures!
 You can lengthen the route by stopping at the Isle of Skye, or in more of the villages along the way.
-Alternatively you can shorten it through skipping a few of the stops, or spending less time in Inverness.
+Alternatively, you can shorten it by skipping a few of the stops or spending less time in Inverness.
 Now to find motorhome hire in Scotland, and how to have the best road trip through Scotland!